PBLuci/multiple-ng-project-test/projects/my-library/README.md

 ## Publishing

-After building your library with `ng build myLibrary`, go to the dist folder `cd dist/my-library` and run `npm publish`.
+After building your library with `ng build my-library`, go to the dist folder `cd dist/my-library` and run `npm publish`.

 ## Running unit tests